 I knew these shortcuts were temporary, but I was losing faith in my creativity.
 It felt like the ONLY things I knew how to make, revolved around store-bought foods.
 It felt like the days when we first switched to real food.

-It’s a love affair of soft and crispy that my family adores and keeps asking for, despite the fact that our kitchen is operational again.
+- It’s a love affair of soft and crispy that my family adores and keeps asking for.
+YUM!

 The first time I made this, I added a light tomato sauce.
 The second time I drizzled olive oil and seasoned with coarse salt and cracked pepper and it was SOOO good.
 That was the moment we deemed it blog worthy.